AntonioRG00/StockHelper-Chatbot/README.md

 The chatbots will try to classify which pc components we are talking about and give a answer with data related

 ## StockHelper-ML4K
-This chatbot is made with ML4K and is dedicated to classifying 3 categories of pc components (Graphics card, Processor and RAM memory)
+This chatbot is made with ML4K and is dedicated to classifying 3 categories of pc components (Graphics card, Processor and RAM)

 ## StockHelper-AIML
 This chatbot is made with AIML on pandorabots **(Not compatible with AIML standard because it has html labels)**